mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

     image("../../diagrams/search_continuation.svg", width: 85%),
     caption: [ Demonstration of search continuation for two circuits ] ) <fig:searchcontinuation>

-=== Summary
-In summary, the algorithm can be briefly described as follows:

-1. Analyse the RTLIL netlist to generate `tamara::RTLILWireConnections` mapping; which is a mapping between an RTLIL Cell or Wire and the other Cells or Wires it may be connected to
-2. For each output port in the top module:
-    1. Perform a backwards breadth-first search through the RTLIL netlist to form a logic cone
-    2. Replicate all combinational RTLIL primitives inside the logic cone
-    3. Generate and insert the necessary voter(s) for each bit
-    4. Wire up the newly formed netlist, including connected the voters
-3. Perform any necessary fixes to the wiring, if required
-4. With the initial search complete, compute any follow on/successor logic cones from the initial terminals
-5. Repeat step 2 but for each successor logic cone
-6. Continue until no more successors remain

-#figure(
-    image("../../diagrams/algorithm.svg", width: 85%),
-    caption: [ Logic flow of the TaMaRa TMR algorithm ] ) <fig:algodiagram>

-In general, the TaMaRa code is designed to be robust to any and all user inputs, and easy to debug when the algorithm does not work as expected.
-This is achieved by a combination of detailed, friendly error reporting and copious `assert` statements available in debug builds.
-For example, if a user specifies an error port marked `(* tamara_error_sink *)` that is multi-bit, which is not supported, TaMaRa will print an error explaining this in detail.
-The algorithm also performs self-checking using `assert` statements throughout the process to catch internal errors that may occur.

-The friendly error reporting is designed as a "first line of defence" for the most common user errors, and the addition of `assert`s plays an important role in debugging end user crashes.
-Ideally, TaMaRa will rather crash then generate an impossible design.
-All of this combines together to hopefully make a tool that users can be confident deploying in rad-hardened, safety critical scenarios.

 == Verification <section:verification>
 Due to its potential for use in safety critical sectors like aerospace and defence, comprehensive verification